DAT Load Board Tips: 10 Strategies to Maximize Earnings

 7. Avoid Dead Markets — Use Hot Market Maps

 DAT's hot market maps show where freight demand is highest and where truck capacity is tightest.
 Use these maps to plan your routes toward high-demand areas.
 A carrier who consistently positions in freight-rich markets spends less time searching and more time hauling paid miles.
+See how to reduce deadhead miles and our DAT vs. Truckstop comparison to pick the board that best fits your lanes.

 Three More Quick Tips